-The Bonds, including the Series 2013A Bonds, are secured by the pledge and assignment to the Trustee made by DASNY in the Resolution of the Pledged Assets, which consist of the Fund, the Dormitory Facilities Revenues and the investments thereof from time to time held in the Fund, the right to receive the Dormitory Facilities Revenues, the proceeds of the Bonds until applied for the purposes for which they were issued in accordance with the Resolution, and all of the funds and accounts established and pledged by the Resolution.
+The Bonds, including the Series 2015A Bonds, are secured by the pledge and assignment to the Trustee made by DASNY in the Resolution of the Pledged Assets, which consist of the Fund, the Dormitory Facilities Revenues and the investments thereof from time to time held in the Fund, the right to receive the Dormitory Facilities Revenues, the proceeds of the Bonds until applied for the purposes for which they were issued in accordance with the Resolution, and all of the funds and accounts established and pledged by the Resolution.
 Among the funds and accounts established by the Resolution and pledged to secure the Bonds are the Debt Service Fund and a Construction Fund consisting of a Construction Account from which Costs of the Facilities will be paid, a Capitalized Interest Account and a Cost of Issuance Account.
 The Resolution also establishes an Arbitrage Rebate Fund from which DASNY will make rebate payments to the United States Treasury in connection with Tax Exempt Bonds as required by the Internal Revenue Code and the regulations thereunder.
 The Resolution also permits the establishment of special funds or accounts for the payment of the purchase price of Option Bonds tendered for purchase.
 Any such fund or account may be pledged by DASNY solely for the benefit of the holders of such Option Bonds and the payment of the purchase price payable upon their tender, and will not secure any other Bonds.

-The pledge and assignment of the Pledged Assets are for the benefit of all Bonds issued under the Resolution, including the Series 2013A Bonds, all of which will rank on a parity and be secured equally and ratably with each other.
+The pledge and assignment of the Pledged Assets are for the benefit of all Bonds issued under the Resolution, including the Series 2015A Bonds, all of which will rank on a parity and be secured equally and ratably with each other.
+The Series 2015A Bonds will be the second Series of Bonds issued under the Resolution.
+On September 11, 2013, DASNY issued the Series 2013A Bonds.